MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-foundry-sdk.md

 ---
 lab:
-    title: 'Create a generative AI chat app'
+  title: Create a generative AI chat app
-    description: 'Learn how to use the OpenAI SDK and the Responses API to build a chat app that connects to a model deployed in Microsoft Foundry.'
+  description: Learn how to use the OpenAI SDK and the Responses API to build a chat app that connects to a model deployed in Microsoft Foundry.
   level: 300
   duration: 45
+  islab: true
+  primarytopics:
+    - Microsoft Foundry
 ---

 # Create a generative AI chat app